wobh/wobh.github.io/_posts/2016-05-10-where-elixir-unicode-modules-are-used.md

 while inquiring about it on the Slack Elixir group I noticed that the commit message for `String.printable?/1` explained it:

+    8f679e9a Explicitely[sic] declare argument names for functions with unnamed arguments.

 So the reason for this is documentary, so that documentation generators can print the function with sensible argument names were none may exist in the following definitions.